Turkish television drama: History

 Turkey's first TV series was Aşk-ı Memnu, which was produced in 1974.
 It was adapted from the eponymous 1899 novel by Halid Ziya Uşaklıgil.
 The series was released on TRT, the public broadcaster of Turkey.
-The period of TV dramas on just TRT continued until 1986, being referred to in Turkey as the "single channel period" (tek kanal dönemi) and the shows themselves being called the "old TRT series" (eski TRT dizileri).
-TRT was known for its adaptations of Turkish classic novels into historical TV mini-series.
+The era of TV dramas on TRT alone continued until 1986 and is referred to in Turkey as the "single channel period" (tek kanal dönemi) and the shows themselves are called the "old TRT series" (eski TRT dizileri).
+TRT was known for its adaptations of Turkish classic novels into historical TV miniseries.

-Turkish Yeşilçam films (green pine), were more popular at the time.
-Yeşilçam stars didn't play in TV series.
-1970s was the golden age of Yeşilçam.
-Yeşilçam was the world's 4th biggest cinema.
-A support actor played in 3 films in a day.
-Yeşilçam movies are known for iconic unforgetten songs.
-Soundtrack songs are still widely successful.
-It being called Yeşilçam şarkıları or Yeşilçam müzikleri.
-Due to Korea-Turkey common history culture, Yeşilçam films were exported internationally in to Korea.
+Turkish Yeşilçam films (named after the eponymous Yeşilçam Street where many film studios were headquartered, similar to Hollywood), were more popular at the time.
+Yeşilçam stars did not play in TV series.

 Other Turkish TV channels appeared in the 1990s, and TV production increased as a result.

 Turkish TV series produced between 2000 and 2005 were between 60 and 80 minutes in length.
-Screenwriters couldn't finish scripts on time.
+Screenwriters could not finish scripts on time.
 Because of this, soundtrack music were added to scenes.
 It was widely successful, and Turkish TV series changed into one long music video.

 Turkish TV series between 2005–2010 were on average, 90 minutes in length.
 TV series became more popular than Turkish cinema, which mostly consisted of festival movies and comedy movies.

 Adaptations of Turkish classic novels began to be produced.
 Authors whose works were commonly adapted included Reşat Nuri Güntekin, Orhan Kemal, Halid Ziya Uşaklıgil, Peyami Safa, Ayşe Kulin, Ahmet Ümit, Nermin Bezmen, Hande Altaylı, and Elif Şafak.
 However, these adaptations usually transformed the stories from their late 18th- 20th-century settings to contemporary times.
-Book sales increased 10-fold, but these adaptations were not popular among authors and literary critics.
-One critic stated, "You imagine that Madame Bovery or Anna Karenina is in a shopping mall.
-It's terrible.
-The adaptations aren't literary.
-There weren't historical places, political, sociological.
-Characters of Turkish classic change or don't die.
-Classic political novel changes only love story".

 In the 2010s, series ranged from 120 to 150 minutes in length on average, meaning an episode of Turkish TV series is like a feature-length movie.
 The series range from a period drama, modern-absurd comedy, crime, to romantic-comedy.
 The most watched comedy series were Avrupa Yakası (2004–2009), Leyla ile Mecnun (2011–2013), Kardeş Payı (2014–2015), İşler Güçler (2012–2013), 1 Erkek 1 Kadın (2008–2015), Yalan Dünya (2012–2014), Tatlı Hayat (2001–2004) and Belalı Baldız (2005–2006).